 A great benefit of writing user stories is that you can write them in different levels of detail.
 You can write simple stories.
 Or you can write user stories that cover a large part of the app’s functionality, in which case they’re called epics.
 Epics are large user stories that developers can’t usually complete in one iteration.
 So epics are split into smaller user stories.

-Instant messaging user stories
+What the instant messaging user stories could be

 To compete with successful and commonly used instant messaging platforms, your service has to offer great functionality.
 So first, let’s define the core features of a messaging app.